Privacy Policy

 Our corporate web profile serves to inform users about our services.
 Every user is free to publish personal data.

-You can object at any time to the processing of your personal data which we collect within the scope of your use of our corporate web profile and assert your rights as a data subject mentioned under IV. of this privacy policy.
+You can object at any time to the processing of your personal data that we collect within the framework of your use of our corporate web profiles and assert your rights as a data subject mentioned the"Your rights" section of this privacy policy.
 Please send us an informal email to the email address stated in this privacy policy.

-You can find further information on objection and removal options here for LinkedIn below: https://www.linkedin.com/legal/privacy-policy
+You can find further information on objection and removal options here:

 The servers automatically collect and store information in so-called server log files, which your browser automatically transmits when you visit the website.
 The stored information is:

 We offer users the opportunity to register by providing personal data.
-The data is entered into an input mask and transmitted to us and stored.
-The data will not be passed on to third parties.
+The data is entered into a form and transmitted to us and stored.
 The following data is collected as part of the registration process:

 • Email address